Architecture of Fredericksburg, Texas: Walton-Smith Log Cabin

 The 1880s Walton-Smith Log Cabin is a small log, stone, and mortar 300 sqft cabin with a one-room frame addition, built by John and Nancy Walton.
 It was moved and rebuilt at its current location in 1985 by Cox Restoration.

 Weber Sunday House

 The Weber Sunday House was built by August Weber in 1904, with no electricity or running water, for the family's weekly 7 mi trips into town.

 White Oak School

-The White Oak School is one-room country schoolhouse which accommodated students in grades one through eight and was built in the 1920s.
+The White Oak School is a one-room country schoolhouse which accommodated students in grades one through eight and was built in the 1920s.
 Teachers were required to speak both English and German, and the first teacher A.D.
 Fischer earned $30 a month.
 Financial support for the teacher and school was provided by a flat annual fee, plus an additional monthly stipend per student.
 Donated by Mr. and Mrs. Charles Feller.